buddycloud/buddycloud.com/slate/source/includes/_search.md

 ???
 ```

-Channels can optionally be tagged with a latitude and a longitude.
+Query for channels by location.
 This search will return channels nearby to a latitude and longitude.

+<aside>Channels [#Update Metadata] can optionally be tagged with a latitude and a longitude.</aside>

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/????`